qodirovshohijahon/today-what-did-i-learn/December/08-12-22/Connect_AWS_to_On_Premis.md

       - For static routing, the IP prefixes for your private network.
       - (Optional) Tunnel options for each VPN tunnel.
 For more information, see Tunnel options for your Site-to-Site VPN connection.

+- To establish a VPN connection between your VPC and your on-premises network, you must create a **target gateway** on the AWS side of the connection.
+- the target gateway can be a **virtual private gateway** or a **transit gateway**.
+- after you create a virtual private gateway, you must attach it to your VPC.